liljencrantz/crush/README.md

 Further work is required when it comes to job control, terminal emulation and various other integration points.

+### Serialization

+Crush can serialize and deserialize data to various popular formats like json and toml.
+Use e.g. `json:from` and `json:to` to deserialize and serialize data, respectively.
+These file formats allow data sharing between different languages, but only support a subset of all Crush data types.

+Crush also has a language specific serialization format called Pup.
+The Pup-format is protobuf-based, and it's schema is available [here](src/crush.proto).
+The advantage of Pup is that all crush types, including classes and closures, can be serialized into this format.
+But because Pup is Crush-specific, it's useless for data sharing.

+### Executing remote commands

+To run a closure on a remote host, use the `remote:exec` command:

+    remote:exec {uptime} "example.com"

+The closure will be serialized, transferred to the remote host using ssh, deserialized, and executed on the remote host (the crush shell must be in the default path on the remote host).
+Once the command has been executed and the output of the closure is serialized, transferred, deserialized on the local machine and used as the output of the `remote:exec` command.

+To run a closure on multiple remote hosts, use `remote:pexec` instead.

 ### Creating custom types

 You can create custom types in Crush, by using the class command: